 16-17 September 2016, Lancaster University (UK)

-2016 represents the 10th anniversary of the MA in Language Testing; a unique online Masters programme delivered by Lancaster University.
-Over the past 10 years, we have trained – and learned from – students based all over the globe.
+10th anniversary of the MA in Language Testing; a unique online Masters programme delivered by Lancaster University.
+Since the start of this programme, we have trained – and learned from – students based all over the globe.
 Many of these students were in professional positions as language test developers and examiners at the beginning of the MA, and have since extended their responsibilities to implementing exam reforms, performing validation research, and training others in the principles and practice of language assessment.

 At the same time, the last decade has seen increased attention in the field on language assessment literacy: how best to enhance the knowledge, skills and practices of language testing professionals.
 Although there have been some core recommendations from different scholars concerning the fundamental elements of professional training in language assessment (e.g., Brindley, 2001; Brown & Bailey, 2008; Davies, 2008; Fulcher, 2012; Taylor, 2013), practices naturally differ across contexts and training modalities.
 There is a need to share knowledge about different training approaches, and to explore practices within the academy and within the workplace.
 There has also been a call for language testers to develop a deep and critical understanding of language assessment and the broad discipline of Applied Linguistics with which it interfaces.
 Language testing training should not be narrow, but should engage with state-of-the-art developments, both theoretical and methodological, in other sub-fields of Applied Linguistics if it is to stay relevant and useful.